verath/hacky-easter-2017/10-AnEggOrNot/README.md

 >
 > ![egg_orig](aneggornot_orig.png)

+(note: the images provided for the challenge are the .svg files, the .png files are used only so github displays the eggs)

 The background image already has white center, so seems odd for there to be a bunch of white pixels in the .svg file.
 Changing the `#w` and `#b` to `fill-opacity:0.5`, we indeed see some overlap.